 Scintillon Assistant Professor Entry Program (SAPEP)

 Many of the brightest researchers have the deep conviction that an academic career is what they have been trained for and is worth every effort in its pursuit.
-In reality, however, the road towards an assistant professorship can be long and narrow.
+In reality, however, the road towards an assistant professorship can be long and filled with obstacles.
 Typically, a university would like faculty candidates that already have independent research grants or strong proof that they will sometime soon.
 At the same time, without a tenure-track Assistant Professor title, the postdoc or project scientist can find it close to impossible to apply for grants such as an R01 from the NIH.

 To deal with this dilemma, the hiring institute often takes a risk by offering a sizable startup package to new faculty members so they can conduct research long enough to obtain grant funding.
 To mitigate this risk, the recruitment committee and department chairs tend to select candidates based on a set of traditional “fundable” attributes, briefly: 1) with first-authored papers in Cell, Nature, or Science; 2) from a exceptionally respected lab (preferably Nobel Prize winners, academy members, or HHMI investigators) with genuinely strong advocacy by the PI; 3) being a good communicator who talks like a successful academic.
 If, unfortunately, substantial grants are not obtained within the first few years, the assistant professor will lose their job and the institute will lose their investment.